faridaalin/lesson-task-js2-module2-lesson3/README.md

 # JavaScript 2 - Module 2

-## Lesson Task 3 Question
+## Lesson Task 3 Answer

-Use an input box and button to add new objects to an array callled `todos`.
+Use an input box and button to add new objects to an array called `todos`.

 Create an HTML list by looping over the array.